“Find a group that fits your personality and helps you find your niche.”– Matt

 Project Sleep's Narcolepsy Nerd Alert is a series of live broadcasts, podcasts, and free toolkits (PDFs) addressing various aspects of living with narcolepsy, including school accommodations for narcolepsy and succeeding in the workplace with narcolepsy.
 Check out videos and toolkits from Narcolepsy Nerd Alert.

-A platform with a mission to raise narcolepsy awareness by sharing stories of people living with narcolepsy and fundraising events happening worldwide.
+Day4NAPs is a platform with a mission to raise narcolepsy awareness by sharing stories of people living with narcolepsy and fundraising events happening worldwide.
 Get inspired and find ideas for your own narcolepsy awareness events.

 Other Educational Resources